 If you are looking for a reason why TD Ameritrade is removing all of the Vanguard ETFs and most of the iShares ETFs, it is probably not for the sake of their valued clients.

-On line at the bottom of the list of funds there is an entire screen of grey-faded micro print which includes this telling disclosure:
+On a line at the bottom of the list of funds there is an entire screen of grey-faded micro print which includes this telling disclosure:

 TD Ameritrade receives remuneration from certain ETFs (exchange-traded funds) that participate in the commission-free ETF program for shareholder, administrative and/or other services.